ninchat/ninchat-api/api.md

 	Indicates that the member has ended the dialogue which started via an audience queue.

+- `audience_id` : string

+	The dialogue was started as a response to this audience request.

 - `queue_id` : string

-	The dialogue was initiated by requesting an audience.
+	The dialogue was started as a response to a request in this audience queue.

 - `rating` : integer (writable by self)

-	An optional rating given to your peer, in range [-1, 1].
-(Set by audience-requesting users.)
+	A rating given to the peer user, in range [-1, 1].

 - `writing` : bool (writable by self)